-"All current and future owne rs of the tracts served by and having access to the Class "B" or "C" private street(s) shown on this plat shall not be permitted to further divident de the tracts without upgrading the Class "B" or "C" private street(s) to standards."
+"All current and future owners of the tracts served by and having access to the Class "B" or "C" private street(s) shown on this plat shall not be permitted to further divide the tracts without upgrading the Class "B" or "C" private street(s) to standards."

 B. Farmland Protection Area disclosure.
-All final plats for developments located within a designated Farmland Protection Area, as defined in the Land Use Plan in effect at the time of recordation, and depicted on the Land Use Plan map, or subsequent comparable officially adopted plan and map, shall contain a disclosure notice that states:
+All final plats for subdivision or other developments located within a designated Rural Area Farmland Protection Area, as defined in the Land Use Plan in effect at the time of recordation, and depicted on the Land Use Plan map, or subsequent comparable officially adopted plan and map, shall contain a disclosure notice that states: